GEOframeOMSProjects/OMS_Project_WHETGEO1D/README.md

 Please refers to the guidelines at https://hub.docker.com/r/omslab/oms/.
 Please use the version `0.3_py3`.

 # Project documentation
-In the folder Jupyter_Notebook` you can find
+In the folder `Documentation` you can find
 - `_README.ipynb` containing a description of the folder structure
+- `00_How_to_Read_NetCDF.ipynb` containing a brief introduction to [NetCDF](https://www.unidata.ucar.edu/software/netcdf/docs/index.html) and the Python library [xarray](http://xarray.pydata.org/en/stable/index.html)
+- `00_OMS_Timeseries.ipynb` shows the structure of a .csv file OMS compliant and how to prepare timeseries input.
-- `00_.ipynb` containing a detailed descritption of this OMS project.
+- containing a detailed descritption of this OMS project.

 # Acknowledgements